rwbutler/iOSAccessibilityGuidelines/README.md

 - [Reduce screen motion on your iPhone, iPad, or iPod touch](https://support.apple.com/en-gb/HT202655)
 - [Understanding Success Criterion 2.3.3: Animation from Interactions](https://www.w3.org/WAI/WCAG21/Understanding/animation-from-interactions.html)

+## Buttons
+- __Buttons with Images__ As with [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview) it is important to ensure that the [`accessibilityLabel`](https://developer.apple.com/documentation/objectivec/nsobject/1615181-accessibilitylabel) property is set to a meaningful string otherwise the image's file name will be read out which can be particularly unhelpful, and moreover confusing, to visually-impaired users attempting to discern the content of the image.
+If the [`UIButton`](https://developer.apple.com/documentation/uikit/uibutton) is in a XIB or storyboard then [Xiblint](https://github.com/lyft/xiblint) can be used to detect `UIButton` elements where an image has been set and raise a warning if a value for the `accessibilityLabel` property has not been specified.

 ## Consistency
 - __Consistent Placement of Elements__ Consistent placement of elements onscreen reduces cognitive load by helping users predict where to find information in the interface.
 Inconsistent placement can result in distraction or even confusion when the user finds that an element is not where expected it to be.